-As indicated in Figure 3 the behavior of the framework is customizable through parameterization during all four phases.
+As indicated in Figure 3 on page 13 the behavior of the framework is customizable through parameterization during all four phases.
 The next sections will show that more complex customizations can be carried out as well, by providing alternative code written in Lua that modifies the framework algorithms.

-3. THE CONSTRAINT MODEL USED FOR GLOBALLY OPTIMIZED PAGINATION
+3 | THE CONSTRAINT MODEL USED FOR GLOBALLY OPTIMIZED PAGINATION

-In this section we discuss the constraints necessary to implement common and less common typographic design criteria for pagination.
+In this section, we discuss the constraints necessary to implement common and less common typographic design criteria for pagination.
 In part, these are already provided by T_EX (though used there by its greedy pagination algorithm and not in the context of global optimization).
 Additional ones are added for exclusive use by the globally optimizing pagination algorithm discussed in Section 4.

-A number of user-specified constraints available as parameters of the T_EX engine define the set B of breakpoints available in a given document galley as well as the numerical "costs" associated with such breakpoints (see Section 3.1).
-With P we denote the set of all partitions of the galley along such breakpoints, i.e., the set of all subsets of B.
+A number of user-specified constraints available as parameters of the T{EX} engine define the set B of breakpoints available in a given document galley and the numerical "costs" associated with such breakpoints (see Section 3.1).
+With P, we denote the set of all partitions of the galley along such breakpoints, ie, the set of all subsets of B.

-Further user-specifiable constraints are implemented by defining a suitable objective function \mathcal{F} that numerically measures the "inverse quality" (lower values are better) of a partition $p = \{b_0, \dots, b_n\} \in P$, i.e., how well p adheres to the given constraints.
-By attaching different weights or using different formulas in the the objective function or when calculating the breakpoint costs it is possible to adjust the relationships between different (possibly conflicting) constraints and favor some over others.
+Furthermore, user-specifiable constraints are implemented by defining a suitable objective function \mathcal{F} that numerically measures the "inverse quality" (lower values are better) of a partition $p = \{b_0, \dots, b_n\} \in P$, ie, how well p adheres to the given constraints.
+By attaching different weights or using different formulas in the objective function or when calculating the breakpoint costs, it is possible to adjust the relationships between different (possibly conflicting) constraints and favor some over others.
 Some examples are given below.

-Thus abstractly speaking the act of globally optimizing the pagination of a galley means finding a $p \in P$ for which $\mathcal{F}(p)$ is minimal.
-Doing this by evaluating $\mathcal{F}(p)$ for every possible partition is impractical as most of the partitions will result in an impossible or ridiculously bad pagination (i.e., with overfull or nearly empty columns).
+Thus, abstractly speaking, the act of globally optimizing the pagination of a galley means finding a $p \in P$ for which $\mathcal{F}(p)$ is minimal.
+Doing this by evaluating $\mathcal{F}(p)$ for every possible partition is impractical as most of the partitions will result in an impossible or ridiculously bad pagination (ie, with overfull or nearly empty columns).
 Furthermore, the number of partitions grows exponentially in the number of breakpoints so that even for small galleys the number of cases to evaluate will exceed the capabilities of any computer.
-It is therefore important to reduce number of evaluations significantly while still ensuring that will be found.
-As we will see this problem can be solved with dynamic programming techniques as long as the objective function has certain characteristics.
+It is therefore important to reduce number of evaluations significantly while still ensuring that